jordanaftermidnight/Practical-Task-P2/README.md

 This project is for educational purposes, demonstrating advanced NumPy techniques through creative and analytical applications.

+**Author:** George Dorochov
+**Email:** jordanaftermidnight@gmail.com

 ---

-🤖 **Fun Fact**: The "simulation proof" is purely for entertainment - it demonstrates how mathematical operations can create seemingly impossible effects, but it's just clever array manipulation, not actual evidence of living in a simulation! 😄
+**Note**: The "simulation proof" is purely for entertainment and educational purposes - it demonstrates how mathematical operations can create seemingly impossible effects through clever NumPy array manipulation.
+This is not actual evidence of living in a simulation, but rather a showcase of advanced array processing techniques.